nkb-bd/wp-debug-log-config-tool/readme.txt

 == Description ==

 A simple debug helper plugin.
 Check **Debug Log** from the dashboard.
 With Query Log & Email notification .
 It will trigger an **email notification** using wp-cron if there is any data in the log file.
 Using WP_DEBUG_DISPLAY along with WP_DEBUG, debug messages can be controlled to show or not.
 By default,it is off so users will not see any debug info.
+It helps to debug sites without FTP or remote access.

 Use SAVEQUERIES to toggle saving database queries and view database queries from logs